huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/sim/doc/quick_start.md

 ### **Debugging Simulation Examples**

 Run the `make wave` command to debug an example.
-Parameters are similar to the parameters used for executing an example.
-Specify the name of the test case.
+Parameters are similar to the parameters used for running a simulation example.
+You need to specify the name of the test case.
 The following command is used to debug the **sv_demo_001** test case:

 ```bash
   $ make wave TC=sv_demo_001
 ```

 By default, Vivado is used for debugging.
-If you need to use DVE or QuestaSim, run the following command:
+If you need to use DVE or QuestaSim, run the following commands:

 ```bash
   $ make wave TOOL=vcs TC=sv_demo_001    # Compile Using vcsmx